CLNEulalia/Distribution-Sorts/.github/ISSUE_TEMPLATE/distribution-sorts-homework-submission.md

 3. How is Radix Sort different from Bucket Sort?
 > Your answer here.

 4. What are Bucket Sort's worst-case time and space complexities (Big O values)?
-What would be ideal use case for Bucket Sort?
+What would be an ideal use case for Bucket Sort?
 > Your answer here.